 After less than two years in the neighborhood, ice cream and Turkish dessert shop Sweet Castro (451 Castro St.) has closed up shop.

 Owner Ali Yaldiz opened Sweet Castro in 2017, in the space previously occupied by Eureka!
 Cafe.
-He's also behind the neighboring Park Gyros (which also has an Inner Sunset location), and the Mission's Tuba Authentic Turkish Restaurant.
+He's also behind the neighboring Park Gyros (which also has an Inner Sunset location), and formerly owned the Mission's Tuba Authentic Turkish Restaurant.

 Now, Hoodline has learned from Yaldiz that he plans on expanding Park Gyros into Sweet Castro's vacant space.